shirish93/shirish93.github.io/_failedprojects/hawaghar.md

 ---
-layout: post
-title:  "Hawaghar: a failure in community-building"
 author: shirish
-categories: [ innovation, postmortem, ideas ]
+categories:
+- innovation
+- postmortem
+- ideas
 image: assets/images/hawaghar.png
+last_modified_at: '2026-08-04'
+layout: post
+title: 'Hawaghar: a failure in community-building'
 ---

 Early to mid-2010s, inspired by Peter Thiel and the "unschooling" concept, I wanted to start a learning space for folks to offer and take unaccredited classes on different skills and topics.
 I called it Hawaghar.The implementation failed miserably, but important lessons were learned.